 Education equivalent to completion of the twelfth school grade.

 Registration as a Professional Land Surveyor as issued by the Pennsylvania State Registration Board for Professional Engineers, Land Surveyors and Geologists.

 Two years of experience either directing the work of a survey district, or supervising a unit engaged in maintaining a street record system, urban street system layout, design and related technical research.

 NOTE: Completion of a degree program at an accredited college or university with major course work in Land Surveying, Surveying Technology or Civil Engineering with at least 10 credit hours in surveying satisfies the General Experience requirement on a year for year basis.

 Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources that has included the education, registration and the specific experience listed above.

 Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.

 LICENSES, REGISTRATIONS AND/OR CERTIFICATES

-- Possession of a Professional Land Surveyor License as issued by the Commonwealth of Pennsylvania prior to appointment and during tenure of appointment as a Survey Bureau Manager.
+Registration as a Professional Land Surveyor, issued by the Commonwealth of Pennsylvania Registration Board for Professional Engineers, Land Surveyors, and Geologists, prior to appointment and during tenure of appointment as a Survey Bureau Manager.